-We have detailed notes organized by US History units, which fit under the most recent 2015-16 AP US History guidelines.
-Read on to get help with AP US History and be prepared for the test.
+We have detailed notes organized by US History units, which work with the most recent AP US History guidelines.
+Read on to get help with AP US History and learn how to prepare for the test.

-We will go over the first two areas (historical thinking skills and thematic learning objectives) so you know what to look for as you dig into the notes, which are chronological and thus fall under the third objective.
+We'll quickly go over the historical thinking skills you’ll be using in each unit of the course below so you know what to look for as you dig into the AP US History notes, which are arranged chronologically by unit/time period.

-The AP program wants to help US History students develop historical thinking skills, rather than just memorize a string of facts about a certain place or time period.
+The AP program wants to help US History students develop historical thinking skills, rather than just having them memorize a string of facts about a certain place or time period.

-Especially since AP US History is notorious for requiring students to memorize tons of dates, facts, and names, the new curriculum aims to develop history skills so the course isn't mostly memorization-based.
+Especially since AP US History is notorious for requiring students to memorize tons of dates, facts, and names, the current curriculum aims to develop history skills so that the course isn't mostly memorization-based.

 Each APUSH exam question will test one or more of these skill-based objectives as well as one or more of the thematic objectives.
 So keep these skills in mind as you go through the chronological notes.